bucs110FALL22/portfolio-MYJBing/ch06/milestoneII/interfaces.md

 ## Class Interface 2

- Aim Trainer Frame and the game
+ Aim Trainer Frame and the game.
+Use of timer module as well

 ## Class Interface 3